LucidNFT: LR-Anchored Multi-Reward Preference Optimization for Flow-Based Real-World Super-Resolution: Introduction

 In addition to this optimization bottleneck, two practical conditions are required to make RL alignment meaningful for Real-ISR.
 First, without HR references, common no-reference perceptual metrics~\cite{MUSIQ,CLIP-IQA,Q-Align,NIMA,NIQE,MANIQA} are not designed to evaluate LR-anchored faithfulness; optimizing them alone can inadvertently reward over-sharpening and hallucinated textures.
 Real-ISR thus needs an \emph{LR-referenced} faithfulness signal that is robust to unknown degradations.
 Second, RL relies on informative rollouts to provide meaningful preference comparisons.
 Existing Real-ISR datasets are often paired but limited in scale and capture conditions~\cite{RealSR,DRealSR}, while synthetic degradation pipelines~\cite{Real-ESRGAN,DIV2K_and_Flickr2K} may not reflect the diversity and entanglement of degradations in real-world data, restricting rollout diversity and the strength of preference signals.

-To address these challenges, we propose \textbf{LucidNFT}, a multi-reward RL framework for aligning flow-matching Real-ISR models.
-LucidNFT is built around three tightly coupled components that make preference learning \emph{faithfulness-first} and \emph{rollout-group effective}: \begin{itemize} \item \textbf{LucidConsistency}, a degradation-robust semantic evaluator that provides an \emph{LR-anchored faithfulness} score between LR inputs and SR outputs, enabling preference optimization without HR supervision. \item \textbf{Decoupled multi-reward advantage normalization}, which preserves objective-wise reward contrasts \emph{within each LR-conditioned rollout group} before fusion, preventing advantage collapse and ensuring that faithfulness is not drowned out by perceptual objectives during RL optimization. \item \textbf{LucidLR}, a large-scale collection of real-world degraded images that supplies diverse degradations to produce informative rollouts and stable preference learning.
+To address these challenges, we propose LucidNFT, a multi-reward RL framework for aligning flow-matching Real-ISR models.
+LucidNFT is built around three tightly coupled components that make preference learning both faithfulness-aware and rollout-group effective: \begin{itemize} \item \textbf{LucidConsistency}, a degradation-invariant and hallucination-sensitive LR-referenced evaluator.
+It aligns same-content views across controlled degradation levels and uses original--inpainted pairs as hard negatives for localized AI-generated hallucinations, making LR-conditioned faithfulness measurable without HR supervision. \item \textbf{Decoupled reward normalization}, which preserves objective-wise reward contrasts within each LR-conditioned rollout group before fusion.
+This prevents perceptual and faithfulness rewards from suppressing each other and maintains discriminative reward weights for forward fine-tuning. \item \textbf{LucidLR}, a large-scale collection of real-world degraded images that provides diverse LR inputs for informative stochastic rollouts and stable preference learning.
 We will publicly release the dataset. \end{itemize}